cobaltt7/strife.js/README.md

 );
 ```

-The root command description is not displayed anywhere in Discord clients, but it is still required by the Discord API.
 Subcommands support options in the same way as regular commands.

 When using subcommands, the second argument to the handler is an object with the properties `subcommand` (`string`) and